 The Alabama Crimson Tide head coach once sent Alvin Kamara 105 recruiting letters in one day and even danced the Cupid Shuffle for a big-time recruit, proving he will do just about anything to construct the best recruiting class in the country every year.

-After locking up the No. 2 class in the nation — which included top overall football player and No. 1 quarterback Bryce Young — behind the Georgia Bulldogs in 2020, Saban is focused on the future of Alabama football.
-He’s already picking up top recruits in the 2022 class.
+After locking up the No. 2 class in the nation—which included top overall football player and No. 1 quarterback Bryce Young—behind the Georgia Bulldogs in 2020, Saban quickly focused on the future of Alabama football.
+He’s been busy picking up top recruits in the 2022 class.

 Tide fans, say hello to Jeremiah Alexander.

 Jeremiah Alexander Commits to Alabama

 Five-star defensive end Jeremiah Alexander committed to the Crimson Tide on March 9, 2020, marking Alabama’s first 2022 commit.
 The sophomore out of Thompson High School in Alabaster, Alabama, is rated the No. 16 overall prospect, No. 1 weak-side defensive end and No. 1 player in the state of Alabama.